SaxbyMod/SabyModEnums/README.md

 Grazing: At the end of the owner's turn, [creature] will regen 1 health if there is no opposing creature.

 Gripper: At the end of the owner's turn, [creature] will move in the direction inscribed in the sigil, and try to move the opposing creature with it if it can.

 Haste: [creature] will attack as soon as it gets played on the board.

+Hasteful: [creature] will attack as soon as it gets played on the board.
+It will not attack during normal combat.
+It will attack at the start of the owner's turn.

 Herd: [creature] will summon a copy of itself each upkeep, up to three times.

-High Tide: While [creature] is on the board, it will grant creatures that are played the waterborne sigil.
+High Tide: While [creature] is on the board, it will grant creatures that are played on the owner's side the waterborne sigil.
 Does not affect cards that are Airborne.

 Hourglass: [creature] will cause the opponant to skip their turn when played.